 You can't have chili without a good chili powder.
 There are tons of different types of chili powder on the market.
 Use a mild or medium chili powder that you like.
 Choose spice mixes that don't have fillers and anti-caking agents as they're not necessary and not healthy.
 I buy my chili powder at The Savory Spice Shop online because it's fresh and doesn't contain fillers.
 Chili powder from your local natural grocery store or Whole Foods would also be a good option.
 Just read the ingredients and choose something healthy.

 Here's a tip that will make all of your soups and chilis taste better: saute the spices on low with the veggies to bring out even more flavor.
 This step helps develop a richer flavor in your chili.
 Spices and garlic burn easily, so be sure to always turn the heat to low for this step, then turn it back up to finish the dish.

 Remember that spices lose flavor as they expire, so if you've had a bottle of chili powder for a few years toss it and buy something fresh for a better tasting chili.
 If you don't use it often, buy only what you need in the bulk spice section of your grocery store.

-I know, it may sound a little strange at first, but it adds a bit of complexity to a rather simple dish.
+I know, it may sound a little strange at first, but cinnamon adds a bit of complexity to this otherwise simple vegetarian chili recipe.
 I will say, go easy on the cinnamon.
-It should be just a slight background flavor in the chili, so I indicated a scant 1/4 teaspoon here.
+It should be just a slight background flavor in the chili, so I indicated a scant ¼ teaspoon here.
 Scant means just under or a little less.
-You can also do a level 1/4 teaspoon, I just wanted it to be clear that a heaping 1/4 teaspoon is probably too much.
+You can also do a level ¼ teaspoon, I just wanted it to be clear that a heaping ¼ teaspoon is probably too much.
 If you over-do the cinnamon, it's just too overpowering.
 But that small amount really adds a wonderful flavor to this savory meal.